 The next step is to lay bedding sand evenly over the area to a depth of 30mm.
 Bedding sand (washed concrete sand) is required under all paving.
 1 tonne will cover approximately 20m2 i.e: 20m² x .03(30mm) depth m = .6 Cubic m³

 .6m³ x 1.8 = 1.08Tonne

 A 30mm layer of bedding sand is required as the final preparation for laying pavers.
-The levels for this base will be reflected in the finish of the paving, so it must be accurate.
+The levels for this base will be reflected in the finish the paving, so it must be accurate.
 The most effective method to level the bedding is to use two screeding straps set accurately in the bedding sand to the required levels and placed approximately 1m to 3m apart.
 The screeding straps are about 100-125mm in width and 2-3mm in thickness.
-Length of the straps can vary from 1.5mtrs to 3mtrs long.
+Length of the straps can vary from 1.5 meters to 3 meters long.

 The screed rail is then used to level off between the screeding straps.
-The straps are then removed and the sand is smoothed off with a trowel prior to laying the pavers.
-The bedding sand is not a leveling medium, the thickness must be kept consistent across the paved area to avoid uneven settlement of the paving.
+The straps are then removed from the sand is smoothed off with a trowel prior to laying the pavers.
+The bedding sand is not a levelling medium; the thickness must be kept consistent across the paved area to avoid uneven settlement of the paving.